rust-lang/rfcs/text/2795-format-args-implicit-identifiers.md

       4 |     println!(concat!("hello {person}"));
         |              ^^^^^^^^^^^^^^^^^^^^^^^^^ not found in this scope

-* The expression may expand to a format string which contains new identifiers not written by the users, bypassing macro hygiene in suprising ways.
+* The expression may expand to a format string which contains new identifiers not written by the users, bypassing macro hygiene in surprising ways.
 For example, if the `concat!` macro did not have the hygiene issue described above, it could be to "splice together" an implicit named argument like so:

        let person = "Charlie";
        println!(concat!("hello {p", "er", "son", "}"));

    The RFC author argues that it appears highly undesirable that implicit capture of the `person` identifier should occur in this example given above.

-* Using the hygienic context of the format string for implicit named arguments can have potentially suprising results even just with `macro_rules!` macros.
+* Using the hygienic context of the format string for implicit named arguments can have potentially surprising results even just with `macro_rules!` macros.

   For example, the RFC author found that with a proof-of-concept implementation of implicit named arguments the invocation below would print `"Snoopy"`: